Board of Directors

 Christopher graduated from Principia College with a B.A. in Political Science.
 He holds an M.B.A. in Business Administration and a Masters in Arts Administration from Southern Methodist University (Dallas).
 He is credentialed by the Association of Fundraising Professionals as a Certified Fundraising Executive.

-Christine Tremblay, Board Member, has enriched the cultural life in Ottawa for over twenty years, as an arts consultant and founding executive director of Arts Ottawa East (AOE) Arts Council.
+Ms. Tremblay has enriched the cultural life in Ottawa for over twenty-five years, as an arts consultant and founding executive director of Arts Ottawa East (AOE) Arts Council.
 She offers expertise in organizational development, strategic planning, community development, lobbying, fundraising, collaborative facilitation and partnership development.
 Christine was the driving force behind Ottawa’s Shenkman Arts Centre, and raised $5 million for the Endowment Fund to support artistic activity within the Centre.

 Christine has led many successful advocacy campaigns to inspire and motivate citizens to become involved in their community.
 With boundless energy and enthusiasm she has succeeded in meeting the challenges of promoting the arts in Ottawa, improving the lives of artists and making the arts more visible and accessible.